puppetlabs/puppet_metrics_dashboard/README.md

 ### Requirements

-The [toml-rb](https://github.com/emancu/toml-rb) gem is a requirement of the `puppet-telegraf` module, and needs to be installed in Puppet Server on the Master and any/all Compilers.
+The [toml-rb](https://github.com/emancu/toml-rb) gem is a requirement of the `puppet-telegraf` module, and needs to be installed in Puppet Server on the Primary Server and any/all Compilers.

-Apply the following class to the Master and any/all Compilers to install the gem.
+Apply the following class to the Primary Server and any/all Compilers to install the gem.

 ```puppet
 node 'master.example.com' {